 According to the Safety Factor 4 report on Ageing there is no lifecycle management plan in place for the FAGMs system.
-However, a System Health Report for the Bruce A FAGMs is prepared - the report for 2015 is provided in [137].

-In summary, when compared with the review elements identified in REGDOC-2.3.3, Section A.3.2, Bruce Power RP Program documentation addresses the requirements of this review task with regards to ageing and obsolescence of RP equipment and instrumentation with one exception:
+In summary, when compared with the review elements identified in REGDOC-2.3.3, Section A.3.2, Bruce Power RP Program documentation addresses the requirements of this review task with regards to ageing and obsolescence of RP equipment and instrumentation with two exceptions:

-• There is no documented lifecycle management process for the FAGMs system.
-As discussed in detail in Section 7.3.5, there is evidence that the FAGMs system has been in poor condition in the past, with improvements made recently [136], [137].
-This has been identified as Review Task gap (Programmatic Gap 1), and is shown in Table 7 under SF15-3.
-A mitigating strategy is in place to address out-of-service FAGMs: "If FAGM fails a PAGM is placed as per RP procedure" [137]; BP-PROC-00192 includes direction on the process to be followed when FAGMs are out of service [71].
+- There is no documented lifecycle management process for the FAGMs system.
+As discussed in detail in Section 7.3.5, there is evidence that the FAGMs system has been in poor condition in the past, with improvements made recently [135], [138]. - The RP Program does not include direction regarding who holds responsibility for the management of EPDs, or provide direction on lifecycle management for EPDs.

+These items have been identified as review task gaps (Programmatic Gaps 1 and 2), and are shown in Table 7 under SF15-3.

-The Bruce Power RP Program documentation was also assessed against guidance from WANO GL-2004 Revision 1 [55] related to RP equipment and instrumentation.
+The Bruce Power RP Program documentation was also assessed against guidance from WANO GL-2004 Revision 1 [54] related to RP equipment and instrumentation.
 Specific guidance is provided primarily in the following clauses:

-- Chapter III External Radiation Dose Control - III.C2: Personnel Monitoring for External Radiation - Chapter IV Internal Radiation Dose Control - o IV.C2: Identification and Control of Airborne Radioactivity - IV.C3: Monitoring for Internal Radioactivity - Chapter VI Radioactive Contamination and Radioactive Material Control - VI.C1: Radioactive Contamination Control - VI.C2: Personnel Contamination Monitoring - VI.C3: Contamination Source Identification and Control
+- Chapter III External Radiation Dose Control - o III.C2: Personnel Monitoring for External Radiation - Chapter IV Internal Radiation Dose Control - o IV.C2: Identification and Control of Airborne Radioactivity - IV.C3: Monitoring for Internal Radioactivity - Chapter VI Radioactive Contamination and Radioactive Material Control - o VI.C1: Radioactive Contamination Control - VI.C2: Personnel Contamination Monitoring - VI.C3: Contamination Source Identification and Control